 - Muscle Weakness: Weakness in muscles that support and move the shoulder blade and rotator cuff muscles (group of four muscles that enable shoulder and hand movements).

-- Overactive Muscles: The upper trapezius muscles can become overactive when a person is triggered into “fight or flight” by stress or fear.
+- Overactive Muscles: The upper trapeziusi X Broad, triangular, and thin muscles that cover the upper back of the shoulders, neck and trunk. muscles can become overactive when a person is triggered into “fight or flight” by stress or fear.
 These muscles run along the sides of the neck out to the top of the shoulders.
 According to Stephanie Carter Kelley, Ph.D., “Tension you feel all day along the sides of your neck and chronic low-level stress causes shoulders to creep up to your ears by way of upper trapezius activity.
 When the upper traps are overactive, they ‘take over’ the movement of reaching overhead and don’t allow the supportive muscles to properly coordinate the complex movements.”

 Your doctor will run a few tests to confirm shoulder impingement.
 Find out which tests are required in the section below.